ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     fig_name = plt.figure()

 You can then create subplots in the figure by using the add_subplot function.
-Below creates a 2x2 grip
+Below creates a 2x2 grid of subplots and populates three of them.

     ax1 = fig.add_subplot(2, 2, 1)
     ax2 = fig.add_subplot(2, 2, 2)